Skip to main content

 • You use Get steps to retrieve data from a record related to the record in the Automation trigger or another step - so, for example, an End User could trigger an Automation, and then a Get step could retrieve its related Company

-• You use replacement codes to specify where the mapping reference is (e.g. the "companyId" field on the trigger record)
+• You use replacement codes to specify the mapping reference (e.g. the "companyId" field on the trigger record)

-• It's possible for a Get step to retrieve multiple records rather than a single record, but the associated Automations are typically more complex
+• It's possible for a Get step to retrieve multiple records rather than a single record

 • You can use the data gathered from Get steps in subsequent Automation steps